-Note: DO NOT use in or around strong magnetic fields such as MR imaging equipment.
+Note: These Tools contain material which has been determined to be MR Unsafe.
+DO NOT use in or around strong magnetic fields such as MR imaging equipment.

 With the proGAV 2.0 Tool Set the selected opening pressure of the proGAV 2.0 can be determined, varied and controlled.